jose-techcode/DevOps-Toolbox/README.md

-# 1. TOOLBOX Luanix
+# 1. DevOps Toolbox

-The "TOOLBOX Luanix" is a toolbox that automates backup of files, file organization, system cleanup, tool installation, and log auditing tasks.
-Packaging these scripts in .deb is not recommended, as they are intended solely for the Debian operating system, and due to their complexity.
+The DevOps Toolbox is a toolbox that uses operations tools for learning and automates file backup, file organization, system cleanup, tool installation, and log auditing.
 The shell scripting language used was bash.
-If you want, you can schedule some scripts with cron, using crontab -e in terminal.
-Nano editor is recommended for cron.
+If you want, you can schedule some scripts with cron, using crontab -e in the terminal.
+The Nano editor is recommended for cron.

 # 2. Permissions (cd scripts)